docusign/code-examples-clm-apex/README.md

 | **Production** | https://apina11.springcm.com    | https://apieu11.springcm.com    |

-### 6. Access Token Demo:
+### 6. Complete the Access Token Demo:
-- Open Developer Console
+- Open the Developer Console
-- Press CTRL + E (open execute Anonymous code window)
+- Press **CTRL + E** (open execute Anonymous code window)
 - Add the following line of code :
   `DocuSignRestUtility.getAccessToken();`
 - Highlight the added line of code and press **Execute Highlighted**
-- Navigate to the generated log file and choose *Debug Only* level to monitor the logs generated.
+- Navigate to the generated log file and choose the *Debug Only* level to monitor the logs generated.
-- If the Integration and setup is successfull you will notice a Status Code of 200 and the **ResponseAuthBody** parameter will also contain the `access_token`
+- If the integration and setup are successfull you will notice a Status Code of 200 and the **ResponseAuthBody** parameter will also contain the `access_token`

 ![DeveloperConsole.JPG](/images/DeveloperConsole.JPG)

 ### 7. Search CLM for a folder using Apex:
-- Open Developer Console
+- Open the Developer Console
 - Press CTRL + E (open execute Anonymous code window)
-- Add the following line of code :
+- Add the following line of code:
   `DocuSignRestUtility.searchForFolder('SEARCH_QUERY');`
 - Highlight the added line of code and press **Execute Highlighted**

-This should search your CLM instance for folders matching the search query.
+This example should search your CLM instance for folders matching the search query.

 ## License